 You can buy relaxation tapes from some health shops.
 You may be able to attend relaxation classes in your hospital or at a local cancer support group.
 Ask the staff caring for you about this.

 Aromatherapy may also help.
-It can be useful as a distraction and some oils can be helpful for the relief of nausea.
-This type of massage can also help with relaxation.
-If you prefer, aromatherapy oils need not be used to enjoy a relaxing massage.
+It can be useful as a distraction and some essential oils can be particularly helpful for the relief of nausea.
+They can be used with massage which can also help with relaxation, but can be used for inhalation only, for instance, in an aromastick (a personal aroma inhalation device).
 Consult a qualified aromatherapist for advice rather than buy oils over the counter.

 Acupuncture can sometimes relieve nausea and vomiting.
 Very fine needles are inserted through the skin at special points in your body and are left in position for a short time.
 This shouldn't be painful.